How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 1. Read Aloud: One of the most effective ways to identify clunky or unnatural dialogue is to read it aloud.
 This helps you hear how the words flow and catch any awkward phrasing.
 If it doesn’t sound natural when spoken, it needs to be revised.

 2. Trim the Fat: Concise dialogue is often more powerful.
 Remove unnecessary words, filler phrases, and redundancies.
 Every line should have a purpose.
-For instance, instead of “I just wanted to say that I really think you did a good job,” you could write, “You did a great job.”
+For instance, instead of “I just wanted to say that I think you did a good job,” you could write, “You did a great job.”

 3. Focus on Subtext: Ensure your dialogue is not overly expository.
 Characters shouldn’t state the obvious or reveal too much information explicitly.
 Instead, imply details through subtext.
 For example, instead of saying, “I’m angry because you lied to me,” a character could say, “I can’t believe I trusted you,” which conveys the same emotion more naturally.